 After Riverside, take a Grab taxi for cocktails.
 The 2 coolest cocktail bars in the city are without doubt ‘Drinksmith’ and ‘Nopahburi Bar’.
 Drinksmith is uber-cool, peaky-blinders style bar with signature cocktails.
 Whereas Nopahburi bar is a run-down, retro hole-in-the-wall that serves cocktails only with Thai booze.
 Both are brilliant.
 Both are expensive, nothing less than $10 a drink in either, but worth it, I promise.

 If you’re still chasing the night, go and check out some Muay Thai.
 There are 2 spots, a kind-of tourist place on Loi Kroh road that has fighters sporadically fight to keep the drinkers entertained, and better, more-authentic experience at the Tha Phae Boxing Stadium.
 You can enter from 8pm, and generally, there are 5 or 6 fights per night, closing at 11pm.
 Beers available inside too, it’s great fun.
 Prices are a little expensive at $15, but again, worth it for the experience for sure.

 If that’s not enough drinking, and socialising for you, the final spot is ‘Zoe in Yellow’.
 That’s where people party in crowds.
 Buckets, face paints, lots of fellow tourists, cut loose.
 Closes between midnight and 1am, if you’re still int he mood, Spicy is the last place to close.
 Expect a fun, but seedy atmosphere.
+The drinking scene in Chiang Mai isn’t the same as Bangkok nightlife, but it’s still fun.
 You have been warned!